Vince Russo: Secret return

 In April 2014, the PWInsider website claimed that Russo was working as a consultant for TNA Wrestling.
-Russo denied the reports, but on July 15, PWInsider reported that Russo had accidentally sent an email to them with instructions on how TNA's commentators work.
+Russo denied the reports.
+On July 15, PWInsider reported that Russo had accidentally sent an email to them with instructions on how TNA's commentators work.
 As a result, and after trying to state that he was not involved with TNA, Russo admitted on his website that he was already working as a consultant for TNA Wrestling to work with TNA's commentators and that one of TNA's conditions was that Russo was to keep his involvement confidential.
 In less than two days, Russo's statement was removed from his website.
 On July 30, 2014, Russo claimed that he was "officially done" with TNA.
 Not long after, Russo revealed that he had been working for TNA since October 24, 2013, claiming that he had been involved in creative meetings and also critiqued the weekly episodes of Impact Wrestling.
 Russo stated that he was getting paid about $3,000 a month, averaging to $36,000 a year, to be a consultant with TNA.